Failure of lifeboat release hook mechanism

 6 Locking lever

-Our member’s preliminary investigation noted the following:
+Our member’s preliminary investigation noted that:

-• The hook release mechanism linkage was found to have failed (sheared) -see Figure 2 -at the forward end of the lifeboat.
+• The hook release mechanism linkage was found to have failed (sheared) – see Figure 2 – at the forward end of the lifeboat.
 This is likely (pending final report) to have been caused by misalignment of the hook during re-attachment and/or fragile design of the hook release mechanism linkage.

-• Further inspection onboard found that the forward release mechanism linkage was severely bent (See Figure 3) in one of the other three lifeboats.
+• Further inspection onboard found that the forward release mechanism linkage was severely bent (see Figure 3) in one of the other three lifeboats.

 • As a result of the above noted damage, a total of two of four lifeboats were found to have release hooks that were not fully engaged.

-• Immediate inspection of all lifeboat release hook mechanisms, irrespective of design with the following pointers:
+• Immediate inspection of all lifeboat release hook mechanisms, irrespective of design with the following pointers.

-• Check for integrity and potential damage
+• Check for integrity and potential damage.

 • Ensure that the latching mechanism is fully engaged.